sljinu/hello-world/ADL-PRO-9999 - Documentation - GitHub Example.md

 #### 2.0 Business Value <a id="business-value"/>

 The implementation and execution of this tool will provide the following value to the business:
-* Proactively transition away from Notes tools, ensuring no loss of productivity during the inevitable demise of Notes period
+* Proactively transition away from Notes tools, ensuring no loss of productivity when Notes inevitably faces its demise
-* Utilise open source software that is adopted and frequently used by the software development community
+* Utilise open source software that is adopted and frequently used by the software development community instead of ancient Notes technology

 #### 3.0 Process Diagram <a id="process-diagram"/>